Extension of Time to File

 Not later than 90 days after a claim has been filed, the Government shall file a complaint for forfeiture in the matter set forth in the Supplemental Rules for Certain Admiralty and Maritime Claims or return the property pending the filing of a complaint, except that a court in the district in which the complaint will be filed may extend the period for filing a complaint for good cause shown or upon agreement of the parties.

-That 90 day deadline is triggered when the Claimant filed a claim contesting the forfeiture and alleging ownership of the currency seized by the DEA agent (or other law enforcement officers or federal agents), the agency is required to refer the case to the United States Attorney’s Office in the appropriate district.
+That 90-day deadline is triggered when the Claimant files a claim contesting the forfeiture and alleging ownership of the currency seized by the DEA agent (or other law enforcement officers or federal agents).
+The agency is required to refer the case to the United States Attorney’s Office in the appropriate district.

-You do not have to wait for the 60 day notice to arrive to file the claim.
-In fact, the verified claim can be file the same day as the seizure.
+You do not have to wait for the 60-day notice to arrive to file the claim.
+In fact, the verified claim can be filed the same day as the seizure.

 When seeking an extension of time, the AUSA will file a motion explaining when the 90 day deadline for filing a civil complaint in the above-described matter is scheduled to expire.